 Employees must have notified you about their sickness – either within your own time limit or within seven days.

-They must give evidence of their incapacity.
+In addition, they must give evidence of their incapacity.
 Employees can self-certify their absence for the first consecutive seven days, thereafter form Med3 (Fit Note) is required from their general practitioner.

 How much SSP is payable?

 The weekly rate of SSP is £88.45 for 2016/17 (£89.35 for 2017/18) but it is computed at a daily rate.

 The daily rate may vary for different employees.
 It is calculated by dividing the weekly rate by the number of qualifying days in a week.
 For example an employee with a five day working week would have a daily rate of £17.69 for 2016/17 (£17.87 for 2017/18).